How to Transition Your Baby to Table Foods Easily and Safely

 Once your baby is enjoying puffs, you’ll want to try small pieces of other foods that dissolve really quickly.
 Some examples are: Town House Crackers (not Ritz, this texture actually requires more chewing), Graham Crackers, Teething Wafers, Baby Cheese Puffs, rice husks, and other stage 1 table foods you find in the baby aisle at the grocery store.

-Step #5: Transitioning from Baby Food to Table Food
+Step #5: Getting Your Baby or Toddler to Only Eat Table Food

-As your child eats a variety of crunchy but melt-able foods well, then you can start with soft foods like bananas, noodles, cheese, breads, and overly cooked veggies in a cube shape.
+As your child eats a variety of crunchy but melt-able foods well, then you can start with soft foods like bananas, avocado, noodles, scrambled eggs, boiled potatoes, muffins, deli meat, cheese, breads, and overly cooked veggies in a cube shape.

 You can also try these cubed “jellies” or little frittatas, that are perfect for this stage too.
 It may take a few days or weeks before you’re ready to move onto these soft foods.